liuchengxu/vim-clap/README.md

 " The bang version will try to download the prebuilt binary if cargo does not exist.
 Plug 'liuchengxu/vim-clap', { 'do': ':Clap install-binary!' }

+" :Clap install-binary[!] will always try to compile the binary locally, " if you do care about the disk used for the compilation, try using the force download way, " which will download the prebuilt binary even you have installed cargo.
+Plug 'liuchengxu/vim-clap', { 'do': { -> clap#installer#force_download() } }

 " `:Clap install-binary[!]` will run using the terminal feature which is inherently async.
 " If you don't want that and hope to run the hook synchorously:
 Plug 'liuchengxu/vim-clap', { 'do': has('win32') ? 'cargo build --release' : 'make' }